Find the Best Grease Trap Cleaning Companies for Your Business

 Choosing a Qualified Service Provider

 Selecting the right partner for grease trap maintenance is essential.
-You should hire a licensed FOG hauler who carries the proper insurance and permits required by Illinois and local authorities2 7.
+You should hire a licensed FOG hauler who carries the proper insurance and permits required by Illinois and local authorities.
 Establish a proactive, scheduled maintenance plan with your provider to avoid emergency call-outs and ensure consistent documentation for inspectors.
 Always verify that the service includes a detailed report of the work performed and waste volumes, as this is your proof of compliance.

 Proactive Steps for Restaurant Owners